italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

   }

-The JWS payload of the request object is represented below:
+The JWS payload of the Request Object is represented below:

 .. code-block:: JSON